interactive-applications/speech-to-clipboard/README.md

 1. Depending on whether you want to build the UI or the CLI app, choose the corresponding configuration file:
     - UI: [auto-py-to-exe-config_ui.json](auto-py-to-exe-config_ui.json)
     - CLI: [auto-py-to-exe-config_cli.json](auto-py-to-exe-config_cli.json)
-1. There are some absolute paths in the configuration file, which have to be replaced by the path to your local project, or just take the config file as a reference to adjust the settings in the UI.
+1. There are some absolute paths in the configuration file, which have to be replaced by the path to your local project.
+Alternatively you can just take the config file as a reference to adjust the settings in the UI.
 1. Execute `auto-py-to-exe -c <YOUR_CONFIG_FILE>` with the adjusted config file.
 1. Load the configuration file: **Settings** → **Configuration** → **Import Config From JSON File**
 1. Click **Convert .py to .exe**